d3kryption/narrative-documentation/docs/tales/mods/show-ui.md

 This section needs to be done whether you have added the C++ or Blueprint changes.

-In order to make the UI hidden, we need to update the Quest widget to ignore any broadcasts that come from a quest with `Show UI` disabled.
+In order to make the UI hidden, we need to update the Quest widget to ignore any broadcasts that come from a quest with `Hidden Quests` disabled.

 Go into the plugins folder and open `BP_Narrative3Overlay`.
 Go into the **Graph**.